 With Mark Calloway (WWF wrestler, The Undertaker) and his partner, Knuckles, on his trail this will be anything but easy.
 So it’s lucky that former WWF wrestler Ed Leslie (Brutus ‘The Barber’ Beefcake) didn’t join the fray.
 He was drafted in only as a stuntman.
 All the intergalactic warrior exterminating roles had been allocated by then apparently.

 Seven “action-packed stages” comprise the DOS, C64 and Amiga interpretation of Shep’s dilemma, beginning with an R-Type style shoot ’em up in which we hurtle towards Suitor’s mothership annihilating his star fleet in what we’ll have to assume is a doomed rescue operation.
-On route it’s possible to collect power-up bubbles granting our mechanical eagle extra speed and lives, a shield and a variety of “fantastic weaponry” including a three way shot, outriders, ripple lasers, homing missiles, and rear shots.
+En route, it’s possible to collect power-up bubbles granting our mechanical eagle extra speed and lives, a shield and a variety of “fantastic weaponry” including a three-way shot, outriders, ripple lasers, homing missiles, and rear shots.

 We’re helpfully informed by Mr G. Manual that you should…

 “Take care – you’ll need all the power you can get to fight your way through to the next stage.
 Your skill at destroying the General’s bases will affect the difficulty of the next stage!”

 That sounds a lot like the adaptive difficulty curve system found in Bitmap Brothers’ Gods.
 I have no idea if it made a genuine impact there or in Suburban Commando.